aastha-malik/Blossom/README.md

 1. **Dashboard**: Overview of your progress and quick actions
 2. **Tasks**: Add, manage, and complete tasks to earn XP
 3. **Focus Timer**: Use Pomodoro sessions to boost productivity
-4. **Garden**: Watch your digital garden bloom as you complete tasks
 5. **Analytics**: Track your productivity trends and achievements
 6. **Settings**: Customize your experience and manage data